TIMOTHY

 “Methodology

-Northern Virginia, Montgomery County, and Washington, DC were surveyed as part
+Montgomery County, and Washington, DC were interviewed as part of the

-of the initiative.
+initiative.
 This brief discusses the methodology for the 2017 VoicesDMV survey.
-(December 2017)

 “Policy